ArnauCS03/GalileoAPIVisualizerHackUpc2024/README.md

-# Galileo ESA.
+# Galileo API Visualizer.
 HackUpc 2024

 Challenge of the European Space Agency's HackUPC 2024.
 The main challenge was to develop an Android app that gathers information about the satellite Galileo, and sends it to a database ([*influxDB*](https://www.influxdata.com/)) using our own API.
 And with that information, show it graphically using the plots of the web app [*Grafana*](https://grafana.com).
 ---